Alfresco/sales-translations-example-app/SETUP.md

 the *Document Library* component, create two folders named *Collateral* and *Translations*.

 Now you are ready to import the process.
 Log into Activiti as the admin@app.activiti.com user.
 Navigate to *Apps* section of the *Kickstart* app and click the *Import Process* button to launch the import wizard.
-Upload the file *Sales App.zip* then click into the app in order to access the *Publish* function.
+Upload the file [sales-app.zip](activiti/sales-app.zip) then click into the app in order to access the *Publish* function.
 Once the app is published you must then share it with the other two users in order to ensure they have access to it.